GaryCraft/GaryCraft/README.md

 > Well, I don't know what to tell you

-> ✨I'm Gary✨, a self-taught programmer just trying to make this world a slightly better place
+> ✨I'm Gary✨, a self-taught programmer and biomedical enginnering student just trying to make this world a slightly better place

 > coming from the lands of México